No Fee Unless You Win

 People who volunteer are also not covered, even though they might be working with a company.
 Workers who are not covered by the State of Missouri workers comp program, because they are covered under the federal program, may include the following:

-If you have any concerns or doubts on whether you would be covered or not, contact the team of workers comp attorneys at Walton Telken of St. Louis.
+If you have any concerns or doubts on whether you would be covered or not, contact the team of workers comp attorneys at Walton Telken Bragee of St. Louis.
 They have the knowledge and experience to provide you the answers and help you will need.

 No, they can’t.
 That’s the short answer.
 The State of Missouri strictly prohibits an employer from firing or harassing an employee for exercising their rights to a workers comp claim.
 The long answer is, that doesn’t always prevent an employer from breaking the law.
 If you are harassed or fired, contact a lawyer skilled in workers compensation law to have your rights preserved.